 Having a valid will is also important so that the people close to you understand how to carry out your wishes.
 Having a will that gives clear direction about the distribution of your assets reduces stress and confusion at an already difficult time.

-Lastly, a valid will significantly reduces the financial burden on your family.
+Lastly, a valid will significantly reduce the financial burden on your family.
 If you pass away and you do not have a valid will, the laws of intestacy apply.
 This means that assets will be distributed according to the statutory formula mentioned above.
 For your family, preparing the documents and satisfying the legal requirements for administering an intestate estate is much more complex than that for a valid will, increasing the cost and financial burden your family must bear.

 Key Issues to Consider